kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-cloud-disk-array/guide.fr-fr.md

 echo $URL
 ```

-You can open the URL which is displayed to access the Nginx Service.
+You can open the displayed URL to access the Nginx Service.

-Now let’s try to see if the data is shared with the second pod (if you have more than one node deployed).
+Use the following command to validate that the filesystem is shared with the second pod (given that you have more than one node deployed).

 ```bash
 $ SECOND_POD=$(kubectl get pod -l name=nginx --no-headers=true -o custom-columns=:metadata.name | head -2 | tail -1)